Skip to main content

 Comments:

-No information is available on the use of this drug during breastfeeding.
-Because it is a large protein molecule the amount in milk is likely to be very low and absorption is unlikely because it is probably destroyed in the infant GI tract.
+-Because this drug is a large protein molecule, the amount in milk is expected to be very low and absorption is probably minimal due to partial destruction within the infant's gastrointestinal tract.

 See references